DEAL

 Use the DEAL stage to read records from its primary input stream and write records to one of its connected output streams in either sequential order; starting with the primary output stream, or some other order specified on the secondary input stream.
 Unless otherwise specified; DEAL writes the first input record to the connected primary output stream, the second input record to the connected secondary output stream, and so on, until the last connected output stream receives a record, and then the cycle is repeated.

-When the SECONDARY operand is specified; DEAL sequentially processes a secondary input record and primary input record as a pair.
+When the SECONDARY keyword is specified; DEAL sequentially processes a secondary input record and primary input record as a pair.
 Each secondary input stream record must contain an integer output stream identifier which will control the order in which DEAL writes output records.
 In this way you can choose your own output stream order rather than use the sequential default.
 DEAL first reads and inspects a record from the secondary input stream, and retrieves the identity of the output stream that will receive a written record.
 DEAL then reads a record from its primary input stream.
 When DEAL determines that the output stream identified in the secondary input stream is connected; DEAL writes a record from the primary input stream to the specified output stream.
 DEAL then consumes the records from both its primary and secondary input streams.

 You can also write a contiguous series of primary input stream records that have matching keys to the same output stream.
 DEAL searches for an identified location in each input record that contains the specified key, comparing the key from one record to the next.
 If the key location is not specified, or it is specified but is not found, DEAL uses the entire record as the key.